KILTprotocol/docs/docs/develop/sdk/1-dev-setup.md

 ## BYOB - Bring Your Own Blockchain

-If you don't want to rely on peregrine, need more funds or want to reset the state of your transactions you will need to run your own blockchain.
+If you don't want to rely on peregrine, need more funds or want to reset the state of your transactions, you will need to run your own blockchain.
 For this purpose, we provide a docker image which runs in standalone mode.
 This means that the blockchain doesn't act as a parachain but as an independent chain.
 There is no need to run a relaychain and register the KILT chain as a parachain.